How to Get Planning Permission

 A building inspector will turn up at various stages of your build to check the work is being done correctly.
 If he decides it isn’t, he is legally empowered to order you to re-do it.

 Plots sold at bargain prices without planning consent are, in almost all cases, a gamble not worth taking.
-Generally speaking, if planning consent had been possible, it would have been obtained, and the plot sold at a much higher price.
+Generally speaking, if planning consent had been possible, it would have been obtained as this would increase the value of the land, and the plot sold at a much higher price.